 Requirements for minors are listed in the program description section of this Catalog.
 Students must earn at least a 2.0 GPA in courses required for the minor.
 Certain departments have imposed their own requirements for minimal grades, which will be indicated on their program descriptions.
 Before declaring their minor (through the Declaration/Change of Major/Program form), students should consult with an advisor in their desired minor area.

-The University also offers a number of certificates, which are supplemental credentials available to students enrolled in an associate, bachelor's or graduate degree program, i.e., classified students, and to unclassified students already holding undergraduate or graduate credentials.
-Students enrolled solely for the purpose of obtaining an academic subject certificate will be regarded as unclassified for admission and enrollment purposes (Executive Policy E5.205, Section III.B.2).
-Students are urged to consult an advisor in the department sponsoring the certificate program and to signal their intent to pursue a certificate by completing the Declaration/Change of Major/Program form.
+The University also offers a number of undergraduate subject certificates, which are supplemental credentials available to students enrolled in an associate, bachelor's or graduate degree program, i.e., classified students, and to unclassified students already holding undergraduate or graduate credentials.
+Students enrolled solely for the purpose of obtaining an undergraduate subject certificate will be regarded as unclassified for admission and enrollment purposes (Executive Policy E5.205, Section III.B.2).
+Students are urged to consult an advisor in the department sponsoring the certificate program and to declare their intent to pursue a certificate by completing the Declaration/Change of Major/Program form.